charliemic/electric-sheep/docs/development/MULTI_AGENT_WORKFLOW.md

 2. Check if other agent is actively working on it
 3. Coordinate timing (sequential work)
 4. Or split the work (different parts of file)
+5. Consider using git worktree for complete isolation

+### "File system conflicts with another agent!"
+1. **Use git worktree** - Complete file system isolation
+2. **Or use separate clone** - Maximum isolation
+3. **Or coordinate timing** - Sequential work on shared files

 ## Success Metrics